sanu151/React-JS/README.md

 - **Routing:** For larger applications, consider using a routing library like React Router to manage navigation between different pages.
 - **State Management:** For managing application state, explore libraries like Redux or Zustand.

-By following these steps, you'll have a basic React project set up and ready for development.
-Feel free to experiment with different components, styles, and features to create your desired application.

 ### JSX and JS Expression